 Hiprex Side Effects

-Note: This page contains information about the side effects of methenamine.
-Some of the dosage forms included on this document may not apply to the brand name Hiprex.
+Note: This document contains side effect information about methenamine.
+Some of the dosage forms listed on this page may not apply to the brand name Hiprex.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by methenamine (the active ingredient contained in Hiprex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, methenamine (the active ingredient contained in Hiprex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blood in urine